nih-cfde/usecases/docs/about/contributing.md

 - See [user task file template](https://github.com/nih-cfde/usecases/blob/StyleGuide/docs/template_files/user-task-template.md)

 #### `Requirement` files
+- The Requirements title should be short and self-explanatory, but please add a short description as needed for clarity
 - Requirement titles are always labeled with their `RXXXXX` ID
 - Required sections:
     - yaml index header